File Activity Monitoring Software

-With LANGuardian File Activity Monitoring software you can tell exactly what is happening on your Windows file shares.
+See exactly what is happening on your Windows file shares with LANGuardian.

 It monitors and records every access to file shares, recording details of user name, client IP address, server name, event type, file name, and data volume.
 Just setup a SPAN or mirror port to sniff the traffic.
 No agents or client software required and no need to enable auditing on your file servers.